-- 4.7 At the earliest opportunity, Local Planning Authorities should notify the County Council of any major residential development (where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more).
+- At the earliest opportunity, Local Planning Authorities should notify the County Council of any major residential development (where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more).
 The County Council should be provided with sufficient information to identify the location, and the type and nature of the proposed development (i.e. total gross number of dwellings, dwelling mix and any age related policy restrictions).
-All correspondence should be sent electronically via email to planningpolicy@derbyshire.gov.uk. - As a Statutory Consultee, the County Council Highways Development Control Team must be consulted by Local Planning Authorities separately on all planning applications which have a potential impact on the County's highway network and transportation infrastructure.
+All correspondence should be sent electronically via email to planning.policy@derbyshire. gov.uk. - As a Statutory Consultee, the County Council 4.8 Highways Development Management Team must be consulted by Local Planning Authorities separately on all planning applications which have a potential impact on the County's highway network and transportation infrastructure.
 The Highway Authority is obligated to provide a substantive response to all consultations within 21 days.
-The Planning Policy and Monitoring Team (Economy, Transport and Environment Department) and the County Council Highways Development Control Team liaise to ensure that responses made to Local Planning Authorities are broadly consistent.
-Correspondence for the County Council Highways Development Control Team should be sent to ETE.DevelopmentControl@derbyshire.gov.uk See Appendix 1 for further information. - 4.9 The County Council will only seek planning obligations where they accord with the CIL Regulations and relevant planning policies.
-All consultation responses to planning obligations will be in line with this Developer Contributions Protocol. - 4.10 The County Council's response will advise the Local Planning Authority: - how the development would impact on strategic infrastructure and services; - how planning obligations will assist in mitigating the impact of unacceptable development to make it acceptable in planning terms; and - any opportunities to enhance existing or provide new infrastructure and services.
+The Strategic Planning Team and the Highways Development Management Team liaise to ensure that responses made to Local Planning Authorities are broadly consistent.
+Correspondence for the County Council Highways Development Management Team should be sent to ete.devcontrol@ derbyshire.gov.uk See Appendix 1 for further information. - 4.9 The County Council will only seek planning obligations where they accord with the CIL Regulations and relevant planning policies.
+Consultation responses to planning applications will be guided by this Developer Contributions Protocol.

+- 4.10 The County Council's response will advise the Local Planning Authority: - how the development would impact on strategic infrastructure and services; - how planning obligations will assist in mitigating the impact of unacceptable development to make it acceptable in planning terms; and - opportunities to enhance existing or provide new infrastructure and services to mitigate the impact of development